expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 then prove each piece in sequence.
 The prover is most effective as a finisher for the last small gap, not as a solver for large leaps.

+However, when the prover fails, and you are unsure which assertion it needs, do not guess by adding speculative steps.
+Use `findAssertions` to identify assertions that can help.
+Decompose only after you know what the step requires.

 Providing too many labels in `stepsToDeriveFrom` slows the prover significantly;
 up to 5 labels is a practical ceiling.
 If the prover fails even with well-chosen `stepsToDeriveFrom`,